SeokLeeUS/Bull_Cow_Game_Unreal/README.md

 · ``<<`` is called  as “insertion operator”, ```>>``` as  “extraction operator” with ```#include <iostream>```

-· After putting a statement (i.e. if), then hit “tab” button, it will auto formatting the rest of statement (handy!!)
+· After putting a statement (i.e. if), then hit the “tab” key, it will auto format the rest of statement (handy!!)

-· Highlight lines of code, then Ctrl+/ will comment out the lines of code, automatically (handy!)
+· Highlight lines of code, then Ctrl + / will comment out the lines of code, automatically (handy!)